How To Paint a Buffalo Check Feature Wall

 Square Size

 1. Start out your plaid painted walls by deciding on the size of your squares -I went with 10 inches because I wanted them to be large and have a large impact.
-My walls were already painted with Para paint PF17 JoJo Whitewash, but if yours are not you’ll need to start by painting the walls in the white base colour.
+My walls were already painted with Para paint PF17 JoJo Whitewash, but if yours are not, you’ll need to start by painting the walls in the white paint as a base coat.

 Marking It Out

-2. To mark out your buffalo check pattern, use a laser level to make a straight line 10 inches down from the top of the wall, and use painters tape to mark it out.
+2. To mark out your buffalo check pattern, use a laser level to make a straight lines 10 inches down from the top of the wall, and used painters tape to mark it out.
 This will give you a full square at the top of the wall.
-Remember to use the tape on the outside of the first line, and then measure down from the top of it another 10 inches.
+Remember to put your first piece of tape on the outside of the first line, and then measure down from the top of the tape another 10 inches.
 Also, remember to push your tape down firmly to help prevent the paint from bleeding underneath.

 3. Mark the second line with painters tape, taking care to place it on the inside of the stripe.
-When it comes time to paint you will only paint every other stripe grey, so the tape must be on the outside of each alternating stripe to insure they’re even afterwards.
+When it comes time to paint you will only paint every other stripe with gray paint, so the tape must be on the outside of each alternating stripe to insure that the strips are even afterwards.
 It will look uneven to begin with, and you might find it helpful to mark the stripe that is not being painted with an “X” of tape so you don’t get confused.

 4. Next, you will mark out the vertical lines every 10 inches.
 I used a pencil to mark these, and then taped them after the horizontal stripes were painted.
-Start by finding the centre of the wall vertically, and then measure 5 inches out on each side to centre your first square.
-Use the laser level to create a straight line down and mark them on the wall in pencil every 10 inches apart.
+Start by finding the centre of the entire wall vertically with a tape measure, and then measure 5 inches out on each side to centre your first square.
+Use the laser level to create a straight line down and mark them on the wall in very light pencil every 10 inches apart.

 Let’s Get Painting

-5. To paint your first stripe, choose your lightest shade of grey, Para paint 410B Titanium, stir it well and apply 2 coats with a small foam roller.
+5. To paint your first stripe, choose your lightest color of grey, Para paint 410B Titanium, stir it well and apply 2 coats of paint with a small foam roller, or small paint brush.
 Letting it dry several hours in between coats.
-Remove the painters tape from the horizontal stripes.
+Remove the painters tape from the horizontal lines.

 Waiting In-between